-Figure 3 shows the median value of the background estimate for all targets on a given CCD as a function of time.
+Figure 2 shows the median value of the background estimate for all targets on a given CCD as a function of time.
 Times of high background correspond to times when the Earth and/or Moon approach the camera's field of view causing scattered light from these bright objects to enter the cameras.
-The viewing geometry of the Earth and Moon relative to TESS's pointing in Sector 70 are shown in Figure 4.
-Figure 4 shows the angle between each camera's boresight and the Earth or Moon-this figure can be used to identify periods affected by scattered light and the relative contributions of the Earth and Moon to the image backgrounds.
+The viewing geometry of the Earth and Moon relative to TESS's pointing in Sector 77 are shown in Figure 3.
+Figure 3 shows the angle between each camera's boresight and the Earth or Moon-this figure can be used to identify periods affected by scattered light and the relative contributions of the Earth and Moon to the image backgrounds.
 Scattered light increases as the camera boresight angle between the Earth and Moon is $\leq 35^{\circ}$ and will strongly impact photometric observations for angles $\leq 25^{\circ}$.
 Data impacted by scattered light are marked with data quality flags (see Appendix A).
-As shown in Figures 3 and 4, in Sector 70, the Earth introduces scattered light signals at the end of each orbit, and the Moon strongly impacts all cameras at the end of Orbit 147.